Camunda 8 Helm installation

 postgresql.enabled: false

-and configure a connection to an external database.
+and configure a connection to an external database (see the second example below).

 We recommend specifying these values in a YAML file that you pass to the helm install